 - Increase exposure to microbes by getting outside, doing some gardening, playing with animals etc. In todays society we place so much emphasis on sterile environments that we actually prevent contact with even the good bacteria.

 - Reduce stress.
 Your gut is known as your ‘second brain’ for a reason, and your digestive system cannot function properly when the body is in a stressed state as your blood gets diverted away from your digestive system.
-It is for this reason that you should never eat on the run or in a rush.
+It is for this reason its preferable not to eat on the run or in a rush.
 Eat slowly and mindfully in a low stress environment.
 It might seem obvious as stress is stated as a contributing factor to so many health problems, but it is especially important when it comes to your gut because chronic stress disrupts the natural balance of the microbiota.

-- Avoid PPI’s (proton pump inhibitor medication) because they alter the composition of the gut microbiome cause an increase in intestinal permeability.
+- Avoid PPI’s (proton pump inhibitor medication) because they can alter the composition of the gut microbiome and potentially cause an increase in intestinal permeability.

 - Minimise alcohol intake.
-If you are going to be drinking, take zinc carnicine as it helps offsets alcohol induced damage in the GI tract.
+If you are going to be drinking, consider taking zinc carnicine as it helps offsets alcohol induced damage in the GI tract.